Pentagon says no additional cracks found in F-35 engines

 Hawn said inspections were under way of the engines on all 51 F-35 jets in the Pentagon’s inventory, as well as additional engines that are spares or on planes being assembled by Lockheed at its Fort Worth, Texas, plant.

-None of the engines inspected thus far had shown similar cracks to the one found on the Florida test plane, she said.

-She said nondestructive testing of the cracked turbine blade had been completed, including microscopic tests and X-rays, with additional “destructive” testing scheduled for Wednesday, including a test in which the blade will be “fractured” open for closer examination of the surface.
+She said nondestructive testing of the cracked turbine blade had been completed, including microscopic tests and X-rays, with “destructive” testing to begin on Wednesday, including a test in which the blade will be “fractured” open for closer examination of the surface.

 She said the Pentagon would announce further details when the engineering investigation was complete.

-Sources familiar with the investigation told Reuters on Tuesday that Pratt & Whitney is 99 percent sure the problem with the turbine problem that grounded the Pentagon’s F-35 fleet was not caused by high-cycle fatigue, which could force a costly design change.
+Sources familiar with the investigation told Reuters on Tuesday that Pratt & Whitney is 99 percent sure the fan blade problem that grounded the Pentagon’s F-35 fleet was not caused by high-cycle fatigue, which could force a costly design change.

-Pratt officials have also largely ruled out a manufacturing defect, according to two sources briefed on the investigation, who said the company was recommending the resumption of ground operations of the engine as early as Wednesday, and a return to flight operations later this week.

-Tests completed on Tuesday supported that view, pointing to a “creep structure rupture” caused by the fact that the engine on that particular test plane had been run particularly hard at hot temperatures since it was used for after-burner testing, said the two sources, who were not authorized to speak publicly.

 Lieutenant General Christopher Bogdan, who runs the F-35 program for the Pentagon, slammed Pratt and Lockheed during an air show in Australia earlier on Wednesday, accusing the companies of trying to “squeeze every nickel” out of the U.S. government and failing to see the long-term benefits of the project.

-Reporting by Andrea Shalal-Esa; editing by Gerald E. McCormick, Matthew Lewis and Bernard Orr
+Reporting by Andrea Shalal-Esa; editing by Gerald E. McCormick; and Matthew Lewis